gfbio/gfbio-data-submission/docs/create_issue_for_submission.md

-# No issue for a submission
+# No issue for a submi

 On 19.06.2020 Ivo noticed that there was a submission without a related primary helpdesk ticket.
 This really bad since the user got no notification from jira